 Hitler’s dictatorship repudiated both democracy and human rights.
 The Nazi empire was the arena in which Hitler’s master race philosophy was to be put into practice.
 Censorship prevented the German press from exciting the conscience of the nation.
 There could never have been a successful passive resistance movement against the Nazis.
 The inability of members of [America First] to recognize this, especially men like Hutchins of Chicago, and Norman Thomas, is remarkable.

-Everyone knows those US Marines were lying to avoid responsibility:
+Everyone knows those US Marines were lying about their Nazi SS flag to avoid responsibility for it:

 There are also a whole bunch of articles with titles like “Marines: Nazi flag was mistaken for their own,” since the Marine Corps’ official excuse is that the use of the flag was just a naive mistake on the part of Marines who didn’t know what the flag was and just thought the SS stood for Sniper Scout.
 Really?
 And just how does someone go about buying a Nazi SS flag without realizing that it’s a Nazi SS flag?
 Well, I spent hours yesterday afternoon and last night trying to do just that, scouring the web for an SS flag that could be bought by mistake.
 And, big surprise, I couldn’t find a single place where an SS flag wasn’t very clearly being sold as what it is — a Nazi flag.